History of tattooing: Ancient practices

-Ancient tattooing was widely practiced among the Austronesian people.
-The distinctive Austronesian tattooing tools involving the perpendicular hafting of points and the use of a mallet (commonly known as hand-tapping) were already in use by Pre-Austronesians in Taiwan and coastal South China prior to at least 1500 BCE, before the Austronesian expansion into the islands of the Indo-Pacific.
+Both ancient art and archaeological finds of possible tattoo tools suggest tattooing was practiced by the Upper Paleolithic period in Europe.
+However, direct evidence for tattooing human skin extends only to the 4th millennium BCE (between 3370 and 3100 BCE).
+The earliest direct evidence of tattooing is found on the ancestor known as Ötzi (c.
+3370–3100 BCE).
+Examples of tattooed individuals also include Amunet a priestess of Hathor from Deir el-Bahari, as well as the Princess of Ukok from the Altai Mountains.
+A 2015 scientific re-assessment confirmed Ötzi as the earliest known individual with tattoos.
+According to ancient stories the semi-mythical philosopher Pythagoras, the seer Zalmoxis and philosopher Epimenides all had tattooed skin.
+The ancient Greeks viewed tattooing negatively, associating with northern barbarians.
+In 2018, the world's oldest figurative tattoos were identified on two individuals from Egypt, dated between 3351 and 3017 BCE.
+In the Americas, the earliest evidence of the practice is found on a man from the Chinchorro culture in present-day Chile, who bears a delicate, mustache-like dotted line above the upper lip (dated to 2563–1972 BCE).
+Tattooing was widely practiced among the Austronesian people and Austronesian tattooing tools involving the perpendicular hafting of points and the use of a mallet (commonly known as hand-tapping) were already in use by Pre-Austronesians in Taiwan and coastal South China prior to at least 1500 BCE, before the Austronesian expansion into the islands of the Indo-Pacific.
 It may have originally been associated with headhunting.
 Tattooing traditions, including facial tattooing, can be found among all Austronesian subgroups, including Taiwanese Aborigines, Islander Southeast Asians, Micronesians, Polynesians, and the Malagasy people.
 For the most part Austronesians used characteristic perpendicularly hafted tattooing points that were tapped on the handle with a length of wood (called the "mallet") to drive the tattooing points into the skin.
-The handle and mallet were generally made of wood while the points, either single, grouped or arranged to form a comb were made of Citrus thorns, fish bone, bone, teeth and turtle and oyster shells.
+The handle and mallet were generally made of wood while the points, either single, grouped or arranged to form a comb were made of Citrus thorns, fish bone, bone, teeth, and turtle and oyster shells.